yic03685/Y/README.md

 ## What is Y?
 Y is a lightweight library implementing the [flux pattern](https://facebook.github.io/flux/docs/overview.html) with [Rx.js](https://github.com/Reactive-Extensions/RxJS), providing easy-to-use APIs based on observables.
 You can build models with Y for partial or entire app.
-Y targets creating models (M in the MVC terminology) for your app which are independent to whichever V your app is using.
+Y targets creating models (M in the MVC terminology) for your app so it is independent to whichever view system (V) your app is using.

 ## Why Y?
 While there are many libraries that implement the flux pattern, Y chooses a more restricted way to manage states and dependencies with observables.
 It helps you make your model easier to manage and scale.
 For Rx.js users, building the models with Rx only could be tricky sometimes.
 Y saves you from dealing with things like caching and syntax.